KevinCarr42/Adding-Machines/README.md

 *Figure 3.
 Heatmaps of Predictions - 10,000 Samples of Training Data*
 ![alt text](https://github.com/KevinCarr42/Teaching-A-Machine-To-Add/blob/main/heatmaps_of_predictions.png)

 As seen in these heatmaps, each of the models makes prediction errors in distinctive patterns, with approximations becoming better as accuracy in the training data improves.
-In the linear regression and TensorFlow models, predictions are "pulled towards zero" for lower-accuracy training sets, as noted in the Scatterplot discussion.
+In the linear regression and TensorFlow models, predictions are "pulled towards zero" for lower-accuracy training sets as noted in the Scatterplot discussion.

 Patterns in errors in prediction from each of the other models (Decision Tree, Naive Bayes, Random Forest, and XGBoost) do not follow easily predictable patterns.